greglobinski/react-custom-share/README.md

   longtext: PropTypes.string,

   /* BLOCK's own props */
-  // text to render above the buttons
+  // text to render as a header of the share block's section
   header: PropTypes.string,
   // CSS style class applied to the block's outer div element
   className: PropTypes.string,